Deana is once again hosting the Chookshed Challenge. Here are the details:

 1. NATALIE BIRD PINCUSHION

 I started making "Fishy Business" blocks in both brights and batiks in 2024 with the plan to make two bright kid's quilts and a large batik quilt.
-The aim is to work on at least one of these quilts. it would be nice to have a finish, but any progress is good.
+The aim is to work on at least one of these quilts.
+It would be nice to have a finish, but any progress is good.

 3. SASHIKO PROJECT